SonnyFishback/introduction-to-serverless-framework/README.md

 - Javascript
 - AWS CLI Credentials
 - Serverless Framework
 ```
 To start a serverless project you need a [YAML](sonnyfishback.com) file named `serverless.yml`.
-(This can be JS, TS and JSON instead of YAML)
+(This can be JS, TS and JSON instead of YAML).

 This is the configuration file for your serverless project.
 You will specify your function definitions that will map your function names in the serverless.yml file to the javascript file where the function code is located so when you deploy serverless knows where all the files/functions to deploy are located.

-Also you can specify resource definitions in the serverless.yml that will create the resources you list in the serverless.yml file and deploy them in your cloud.
+Also you can specify resource definitions in the serverless.yml that will create the resources you list and deploy them in your cloud.

-Some resources you may deploy are databases, pub sub queues, alarm configurations .etc.
+Some resources you may deploy are databases, alarm configurations .etc.

 ```
 1. Let's create our first lambda function using lambdas native function URL. (console.log the event!)